How to Get Into Consulting: Top 5 Tips From a Former Bain Interviewer

 1. Case Interviews

 Case interviews simulate real consulting scenarios where candidates must solve complex problems or hypothetical business problems.
 This is the most critical part of the consulting hiring process.
+Continuous education and skill improvement are essential to stay ahead in the consulting industry.

-- Format:
+Format:

 - The interviewer presents a business problem, such as “How would you help a company increase profitability?” or “Should this company enter a new market?”